SILO 1.1 (DRAFT)

 Year 1, Term 1: Graphs

-Learning intention: Students use reasoning about representations of data to describe and interpret their results.
+Learning intention: Students use reasoning about visualisations of data to describe and interpret their results.

 NSW Syllabus